 The Banking Act of 1933, better known as the Glass-Steagall Act, was passed by Congress as a direct reaction to the Great Depression.
 Glass-Steagall mandated the separation of commercial and investment banking, and required government securities to be used as collateral for Federal Reserve notes.
 At the same time, Roosevelt recalled all outstanding gold and silver certificates, effectively bringing an end to the gold standard.

 The Banking Act of 1935 mandated the creation of the Federal Open Market Committee (FOMC) as a separate legal entity, from the Fed.
-The Acta also required the removal of the Treasury Secretary and the Comptroller of the Currency from the governing board of the Fed, and limited the terms for governing board members to 14 years.
+The Act also required the removal of the Treasury Secretary and the Comptroller of the Currency from the governing board of the Fed, and limited the terms of governing board members to 14 years.

 1951: The Treasury Accord

 Inflation rates and consumer prices soared during the 1970s, which also witnessed a more than doubling of the federal deficit.
-Paul Volker was sworn in as chairman of the Fed in August 1979, and led the agency through a series of drastic steps through the 1980s that were ultimately successful in reining in double-digit inflation.
+Paul Volker was sworn in as chairman of the Fed in August 1979.
+He led the agency through a series of drastic steps through the 1980s that were ultimately successful in reining in double-digit inflation.